Cool products

 Oven

 Wolf FlashBake oven (microwave speed, conventional taste developed in Silicon Valley).
-Looked cool, but with 2 microwaves, we were set.
-My wife didn't want to give up the counterspace.
+Looked cool, but with 2 microwaves already installed, we were set.
+My wife didn't want to give up more counterspace.

 stk.jpg (27483 bytes)